alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 world w let w.F be the set of rules violated in w.
 The program supports three options when determining preference relations between worlds.

+2. Rules and Constraints:
-Rules in the ‘txt.’ files must be written in the following format:
+Rules in the ‘.txt’ files must be written in the following format:
 (b -> h), where 'a' and 'b' are formulas of propositional logic. "&" is used for "and", "|" is used for "or", and "~" is used for negation.
 Atomic propositions must be Latin letters.
-Some upper-case letters, notably “N” and “S” often cause the SAT solver to crash, it is recommended that the user stick with lower-case letters.
+Some upper-case letters, notably “N” and “S” often cause the SAT solver to crash, so it is recommended that the user stick with lower-case letters.

 		Example:	( (~p | (~q | r)) -> (q & p) )

 Constraints are formulas preceded by an “!”

-		Example:	!(~c | ~f)
+		Example:	! ~c | ~f

-The program is fairly flexible with the use of parentheses, provided that the outermost parentheses are present and that parentheses are not required to understand the meaning of the expression.
+The program is fairly flexible with the use of parentheses, with the
+exceptions:
+	(1) The outermost parentheses for rules must be included (2) Any parenthese required for understaning the meaning of the expression must be included

-Moreover, spacing within a rule is ignored.
+Moreover, spacing within a line ignored is ignored.
 The following rule is perfectly acceptable:

 		Example (a   & ~b &c -> p | q |r)